blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Rein-GeneralFixes/README.md

 - Vanilla blacklist: Warbanner, Beetle Gland, Lepton Daisy.
 - Mainly added things that are similar to what vanilla disallows.

-### Sacrifice
-- Cloaked chests are no longer blacklisted from spawning when sacrifice is enabled.
-- They also will spawn a bit more frequently.
-Very good chance there is at least 1 on every stage.
-- This helps smooth out periods of poor RnG, and also gives radar scanner a use case when Sacrifice is on.

 ## Bugfix

 ### Bandolier